slang-i18n/slang/README.md

 ### ➤ Interfaces

-Often, multiple maps have the same structure.
+Often, multiple objects have the same attributes.
 You can create a common super class for that.

 ```json
 {